GreyKeenan/dukesup/index.md

 This includes any cards in runs/sets, as well as any remaining CASTLES and DUKES.
 All cards count as 1.

-If you are only playing a single round, the rules end here.
+If you are only playing a single game, the rules end here.

-If you are playing multuple rounds, you have two options:
+If you are playing multuple games, you have two options:

-1. You can tally up scores and add on to them each round.
+1. You can tally up scores and add on to them each game.
-2. You can count wins per round, and not keep track of scores between rounds.
+2. You can count wins per game, and not keep track of scores between games.

-When playing multiple rounds in a tournament style with many players, the latter option is recommended.
+When playing multiple games in a tournament style with many players, the latter option is recommended.
-When playing multiple rounds with the same people, the former is recommended, but either option works.
+When playing multiple games with the same people, the former is recommended, but either option works.